Dear Members,

 DIVIDEND

-The Board of Directors adopted a Dividend Distribution Policy which
+The Company has formulated a Dividend Distribution Policy in accordance

-of Dividend Distribution Policy is placed on the Company's website at
+The Dividend Distribution Policy is available on the website of the

 AMOUNT TRANSFERRED TO RESERVES